nikhilroy219/AI-Projects/AI Lead Qualification/README.md

 1. Reads the Raw List sheet and filters only unprocessed companies (blank Status)
 2. Loops through each company one by one
-3. Sends each company to Claude for qualification against a defined ruleset
+3. Sends each company to Claude for qualification against the embedded ruleset
 4. Routes GREEN companies to Perplexity for live research
 5. Formats the research into structured sales intelligence via a second Claude call
 6. Appends qualified companies to the Master Sheet with AOS, link, and news leverage